 Privileged Firmware Invocation

-Privileged firmware can be triggered synchronoysly by software, termed SW invocation (e.g. a software triggered SMI in the Intel Architecture), or asynchronously by an interrupt or hardware generated exception, termed interrupt invocation (e.g. a Hardware SMI in the Intel Architecture).
-The actual mechanism are architecture specific.
+Privileged firmware execution can be triggered synchronously by software, termed SW invocation (e.g. a software triggered SMI in the Intel Architecture), or asynchronously by an interrupt or hardware generated exception, termed interrupt invocation (e.g. a Hardware SMI in the Intel Architecture).
+The actual mechanisms are architecture specific.

-Architecture Privileged Firmware Invocation
+x86 Architecture Privileged Firmware Invocation

-SMIs can be triggered either via software means or by the platform hardware.
-In Intel Architecture (IA) systems, a write to IO port 0xB2 will trigger a SMI.
+SMIs can be triggered either via software means or by the platform hardware.On x86 systems, a write to IO command port (e.g. 0xB2) will trigger a SMI.
 Software uses this path to trigger a SMI in order to invoke BIOS/Platform firmware services during system runtime.
 Hardware SMIs, on the other hand, are triggered by the platform hardware in response to system events such as errors, GPIO events etc.

 Arm A-profile Privileged Firmware Invocation

-On the Arm A-profile architecture, the privileged firmware is invoked by SW via the execution of a SMC or HVC instruction [SMCCC], or by HW via a secure interrupt.
+On the Arm A-profile architecture, privileged firmware is invoked by SW via the execution of a Secure Monitor Call (SMC) or a Hypervisor Call (HVC) instruction [SMCCC], or by HW via a secure interrupt.

 Privileged Firmware Usage Models